rpede/tutorial-deploy-flyio/README.md

 teammates and getting them up and running.
 All they need to start the app is clone the repository and type `docker compose up`.

+There is already a `compose.yml` file in the root of the repository, but currently it only contains a definition for the database.
+Let's add `client` and `server` to it.
 Change the `compose.yml` file in the root of the repository to this:

 ```yml